Geo Group (GEO) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from Geo Group as it approaches its next earnings release.
-In that report, analysts expect Geo Group to post earnings of $0.55 per share.
-This would mark a year-over-year decline of 15.38%.
-Our most recent consensus estimate is calling for quarterly revenue of $605.1 million, up 8.53% from the year-ago period.
+Wall Street will be looking for positivity from Geo Group as it approaches its next earnings report date.
+The company is expected to report EPS of $0.55, down 15.38% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $605.1 million, up 8.53% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.49 per share and revenue of $2.36 billion.
-These totals would mark changes of +0.4% and +4.63%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Geo Group.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Geo Group.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
 Geo Group is currently a Zacks Rank #2 (Buy).

-Investors should also note Geo Group's current valuation metrics, including its Forward P/E ratio of 4.45.
-For comparison, its industry has an average Forward P/E of 11.47, which means Geo Group is trading at a discount to the group.
+Valuation is also important, so investors should note that Geo Group has a Forward P/E ratio of 4.56 right now.
+For comparison, its industry has an average Forward P/E of 11.53, which means Geo Group is trading at a discount to the group.

-Investors should also note that GEO has a PEG ratio of 0.44 right now.
+Investors should also note that GEO has a PEG ratio of 0.46 right now.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 1.93 based on yesterday's closing prices.
+The REIT and Equity Trust - Other industry currently had an average PEG ratio of 1.98 as of yesterday's close.

 Zacks Names "Single Best Pick to Double"